microsoft/genaiops-promptflow-template/README.md

 # Documentation

+- Full documentation on deploying an base architecture with/without network isolation can be found [here](./docs/tutorial/02-Infra%20deployment.md)
 - Full documentation on using this repo using Azure DevOps can be found [here](./docs/Azure_devops_how_to_setup.md)
 - Full documentation on using this repo using Github Workflows can be found [here](./docs/github_workflows_how_to_setup.md)
 - Documentation about adding a new flow is available [here](./docs/how_to_onboard_new_flows.md)